 The ‘haunted’ restaurant is designed with artifacts to spook and freak you out, with live shows throughout the day.
 Randomly acted out.
 You never know what will be the next show, keeping you in suspense.

-There are hidden rooms (the bathroom) which are almost impossible to get in, with ghosts appearing in mirrors.
+There are hidden rooms (the bathroom) that are almost impossible to get in, with ghosts appearing in mirrors.

 Can you find where the doors to the male and female bathrooms are?